 Peterson blower trailers can discharge material from the right-hand or left-hand side of the vehicle.
 In the USA a machine would traditionally discharge to the right-hand side of the machine which would keep an operator curbside for safety.
 In the event that the operator is blowing material down the center median streetscape the air discharge hose can be reconfigured for a left hand discharge which would keep the hose and operator out of traffic and on the center median.

-The rear tandem axel on a trailer that can be slid forward (or backward) along the length of the trailer to adjust the weight on different axles.
+The Slide Axle is the rear tandem axle on a trailer that can be slid forward (or backward) along the length of the trailer to adjust the weight on different axles.
 This allows drivers to put the axles where the weight is best distributed.
-When the rear axel is in a forward position, decreasing the wheelbase, it increases maneuverability in tight areas.
+When the rear axle is in a forward position, decreasing the wheelbase, it increases maneuverability in tight areas.

-Bolt on tensioners that are spring loaded to keep daisy chains from skipping over a tooth on the sprockets on the augers and tines.
-If an auger is loaded heavily it has forgiveness not to overpressure the chain causing a premature failure.
+Spring-Loaded Tensioners are bolt on tensioners that are spring loaded to keep daisy chains from skipping over a tooth on the sprockets of the augers and tines.
+If an auger is loaded heavily it has forgiveness not to over pressure the chain causing a premature failure.

-A type of lift axle behind the driving tandem axles.
-Lowered to the grown when needed for heavy loads, distributing the loaded weight across more axles.
+A Tag Axle is a type of lift axle located behind the driving tandem axles.
+Lowered to the ground when needed for heavy loads, distributing the loaded weight across more axles.
 Tag axles shorten the wheelbase making it more maneuverable than a push axle.
 Tag axles are standard on Peterson Blower Trucks.

 Peterson’s blower trucks and trailers feature a Tri-Lobe™ Blower which is a robust and reliable system.
 The system is designed to use 5- and 6-inch diameter hoses which can blow materials that could plug smaller hoses.
 Stiffer at the shaft than than a two-lobe blower and runs more consistently.

-A live floor of the material box is built of sliding slats, continually moving material toward the feeder.
+A Walking Floor, or Live Floor, describes the sliding slats of the blower truck or trailer floor, continually moving material toward the feeder.
 Peterson’s live floors feature Top Seal, interlocking slats, keeping material from filtering down.
 Unlike a conveyor, live floors do not leak, allow for quick clean up, and move a wide variety of materials toward the feeder more efficiently.
 The walking floor eliminates more traditional v-shaped hoppers which are prone to bridging.